 Having been borne out of the Mount Gilead Community Choir, the formalized MGCCA assumed responsibility for the choir and included the choir's operation in its organizing documents.

-As of 2010, MGCCA presents four visiting artist programs in its annual Concert Series, seeks to coordinate educational programs by those artists for local students, operates Community Radio 88.1 FM WMTG, and supports the ongoing efforts of the Mount Gilead Community Choir.
+As of 2016, MGCCA strives to present four visiting artist programs in its annual Concert Series, seeks to coordinate educational programs by those artists for local students, operates Community Radio 88.1 FM WMTG, and supports the ongoing efforts of the Mount Gilead Community Choir.
 MGCCA depends on donations and a small amount of revenue from ticket sales to sustain its work.

 MGCCA is governed by an eight-member board of directors: